 9. Sesriem canyon

-The borders of Namibia follow age old rivers for the most part.
+The borders of Namibia with its neighbours follow age old rivers for the most part.
 The Orange River marks the border with South Africa and the Kunene River, to the North, the separation with Angola.
-Up in the mountains above Serra Cafema Camp, we could see Angola across the river
+Up in the mountains above Serra Cafema Camp, we could see Angola across the river.
+Its landscapes were similar in that part of Africa.

-Despite being one of the driest places on Earth, the mountains and deserts of Namibia are an ever changing pantone of colors with various types of minerals, rocks, sand and vegetation covering anything from yellow to red, through orange, green, grey and brown
+Despite being one of the driest places on Earth, the mountains and deserts of Namibia are an ever changing pantone of colors with various types of minerals, rocks, sand and vegetation covering anything from yellow to red, through orange, green, grey and brown.
+This is why a lot of aerial photos of Namibia are able to provide such an incredible perspective you can only get from the sky.
+No two images are the same as the vegetation, and with it the colors of the country, is constantly changing.

 12. The Kunene River

-One of the very few perennial rivers in Namibia it starts in the mountains of Angola and ends in the Atlantic Ocean.
+One of the very few perennial rivers in Namibia, The Kunene river starts in the mountains of Angola and ends in the Atlantic Ocean.
 Along its course, there are several waterfalls and even water sports available.
-After days in the driest of deserts, water flowing and crocodiles were a welcoming sight
+After days in the driest of deserts, images of water flowing and crocodiles were a welcoming sight and a change of scenery.
+Pictures of Namibia featuring rivers are rare.

-One of the most photographed and photogenic of the shipwrecks is the Eduard Bohlen, a ship that is half buried over 300m inland from the shore where it ran aground as a result of the wind and shifting sands.
+One of the most photographed and photogenic of the shipwrecks of Namibia is the Eduard Bohlen, a ship that is half buried over 300m inland from the shore where it ran aground as a result of the wind and shifting sands (remember the Benguela current?).
+This is perhaps Namibia’s most famous photo together with those of Sossusvlei Desert.

 14. Remote and inaccessible camps